 Thirdly, pay attention to your non-verbal facial expressions and body language.
 Does your child often ask you if you are mad or upset?
 When you feel stressed, does your child seem to act out more?
 Could it be that your child’s stress response is increased because he is picking up on yours?
 And finally, work hard to be playful!
 You can do it!
 Laughter is a key connector that binds our hearts together.

 We must all take a moment to ask ourselves hard questions.
 Are we often critical or harsh?
-Are we able to show a range of emotion in my facial expressions, body language, and tone of voice?
+Are we able to show a range of emotions in my facial expressions, body language, and tone of voice?
 Take time to self-evaluate.
 Investment parenting is hard, but you can do it.
-If you need more help with mirror neurons, check out the Mirror Neurons video, or reach out to us today at email@example.com.
+If you need more help with mirror neurons, check out the Mirror Neurons video.